Mohun Bagan: Swapan Sadhan Bose in favour of unified league | Goal.com

 A press release by Bose on Monday read, "Indian football is at a critical crossroad.
 Only time will tell which will be the top league of the country - ISL, I-League or a unified league.
 I am in favour of a unified league as football must develop from the grassroots.
 Football should spread uniformly throughout the country.
 It is a fight.
 For the good of Indian football, we have to fight this together.

 "I will not allow anything that would tarnish the heritage or threaten the existence of our beloved club.
-Mohun Bagan is a club which is registered in the
+Mohun Bagan is a club which is registered under the

 "Many might think that I am saying these because we do not have any sponsorship deal on the table.
 But that is not right.
 Sponsors will come if not today, but tomorrow.
 But will not accept anyone who will threaten the existence of the club.